ProDataMan/ansible_best_windows/labs/setup-ansible/index.md

 pip3 install ansible
 ```

-Reboot Ubuntu to update the path and complete Ansible setup
+Log out and back into the Ubuntu VM to update the path and complete Ansible setup

 ```
-sudo reboot
+exit
 ```

-> You may need to reconnect to the Ubuntu server with Putty.
-From the PuTTY menu select Restart Session
+> You will need to reconnect to the Ubuntu server with Putty.

 Install Win RM